DevRx28/ap-ecommerce/README.md

 tar xzf solr-4.7.2.tgz
 ```

-Build the schema for solr using `python manage.py build_solr_schema > schema.xml` and then navigate to the solr directory using `cd solr-4.7.2/example` and start the java app using `java -jar start.jar`
+Build the schema for solr using `python manage.py build_solr_schema > solr-4.7.2/example/solr/collection1/conf/schema.xml` and then replace the file created `./solr-4.7.2/example/solr/collection1/conf/schema.xml`
+Then navigate to the solr directory using `cd solr-4.7.2/example` and start the java app using `java -jar start.jar`

 Then in a different terminal window run the python environment and then start the server.

 ```
-source ./bin/activate
+source oscar/bin/activate
 python manage.py runserver
 ```